Awareness of the Desert

 Settling down, gathering my wits and my thoughts, I notice the colors streaming through the blinds, dancing sparkles of colors yet to be reproduced in this world of limited sight—colors too amazing to describe.
 Vibrant colors that are alive nearly and that make all color in everyday life seem muted or dead by comparison.
 The typical stuff though, nothing new about seeing incredible colors of light in an out-of-body experience.

 I slow down because of the colors, wanting to see more of them, wanting to understand or to know something about what’s going on.
-My body, my dream-body (the “astral body” as people have called it) begins to descend, its wild rolling and flying about the room having ended, and with only my interest in the colored light-streams to occupy it, it has nothing to do.
-It gets bored I think, so it descends and wants to come back to the body.
+My dream-body (the “astral body” as people have called it) begins to descend, its wild rolling and flying about the room having ended, and with only my interest in the colored streams of light to occupy it, it has nothing to do.
+It gets bored I think, so it descends and wants to come back to my physical body.

 It does, but I am aware of it.
 It sinks in, returns to where I had thought that I was the entire time, and as I awaken fully I hear this buzzing sound that arises from where my feet are.
 Since I am lying down I tilt my head just so, in order to see my feet and to see what is making all that racket, and I am aware of a billion billion small buzzing “voices”, each voice humming and buzzing their own little sound.
 To me it is far away and is exactly the sound of buzzing bees, all of these “voices” separate but the same.
 Each unique but the same.